Spartronics4915/developers_handbook/introductory_programming/java_lessons/6_classes.md

 Classes are like the blueprints that objects are made of.
 It's like I have a blueprint for a house.
 I have one blueprint, and I can make many houses from it.
 In this analogy, I have one class from which I can make many objects.

 Objects are like the houses made from that blueprint.
-They're tangible - in real life, you could reach out and touch a house.
+They're **tangible** - in real life, you could reach out and touch a house.
 In our programming world, this means that you can _call methods_ on them.
-Additionally, different styles of houses (objects) can be made from the same blueprint (class), depending on what I _pass_ when _constructing_ the object.
-You'll come back to this later, but just keep in mind that not every object is identical.
+Additionally, different styles of houses (objects) can be made from the same blueprint (class), depending on what I _pass_ when _constructing_ the object. <br>
+You'll revisit these terms in depth later, but just keep in mind that not every object is identical.

 ## More on Classes

 Just like a blueprint

 ## More on Objects